MOOI-Project-UvA/rule-editor/README.md

     In addition, an act has auxiliary attributes, not part of the external data model:
     - **_activeField_**: The role of the act that is currently selected by the user
     - **_generateLabelAutomatically_**: If true, labels (_shortName_ and _fullName_) are generated automatically for the act
 - [`claimduty`](./gui/src/model/claimduty.js): A frame of type _claim-duty_.
-In addition to the attributes inheried from `frame` it has attributes for the reles of a claim-duty frame:
+In addition to the attributes inherited from `frame` it has attributes for the roles of a claim-duty frame:
     - **_duty_**: An object of type `fact` representing the duty of a claim-duty
     - **_claimant_**: An object of type `fact` representing the claimant of a claim-duty
     - **_holder_**: An object of type `fact` representing the holder of a claim-duty